mate-academy/jv-jdbc/README.md

 }
 ```

 - Create DAO  layer for `Manufacturer` model.
-Below you can see the list of required methods.🎯
+Below you can see the list of required methods.✅

 ### ManufacturerDao methods: